Primo123456789/POWER-BI---EXCEL-PROJECT-CAR-SALES-ANALYSIS/README.md

 2. Use Power BI skills to effectively visualize data for meaningful data-driven decisions.

+Problem Statement:

+The car sales team currently relies on raw sales data and static reports to monitor performance, making it difficult to quickly assess trends, identify top-performing models, and track revenue against targets.

 The question we want to answer:

 1. Which company gives the highest sales in USD?